How To Soundproof A Home Office With DIY Ideas

 Use a White Noise Device

-Adding white noise is another measure that can be used to help prevent unwanted sound from entering and exiting the home office.
+Adding white noise is another measure that can help prevent unwanted sound from entering and exiting the home office.
 This is called sound masking because it masks louder conversations and videos by adding small background noise.
-This can be done with soft music, outdoor noises, or even just a white noise machine.
+It can be done with soft music, outdoor noises, or even just a white noise machine.

 Bring In Soft Surface Furniture

 Another great way to soundproof a home office is to soundproof the door.
-Frequently in homes the interior doors are going to be hollow core.
+Frequently, interior doors are hollow-core.
+See these acoustic panels at Amazon [sponsored link]

-Hollow core doors, as the name suggests, are hollow on the inside and they do not offer much in the sense of sound proof barrier.
+Hollow core doors, as the name suggests, are hollow on the inside, and they do not offer much in the sense of a soundproof barrier.
 This can be switched to a solid core door to add a better barrier between the home office and the rooms on the other side of the door.

 Adding a sweep to the door can be an additional measure take.
 A door sweep goes on the bottom of the door between it and the flooring below.
 This is a more flexible piece so the door can still open and close.